-Contribution type Detail • in the following financial year (i.e. the application must be made between 1 July and 30 June in the financial year following the year in which the contributions were made), or • during the financial year in which the contributions were made, if the entire benefit is to be rolled over or transferred before the end of that financial year.
-Government contri butions Government contribution In some circumstances, the Australian Government can make certain contributions to your super.
+Contribution type Detail , Only concessional super contributions may be split, i.e. personal contributions on which you have claimed a deduction or employer contributions.
+The maximum splittable amount for any financial year is 85% of taxed splittable contributions.
+Please note these contributions will still count towards your concessional contributions cap.
+The application to split must be made either: • in the following financial year (i.e. the application must be made between 1 July and 30 June in the financial year following the year in which the contributions were made), or • during the financial year in which the contributions were made, if the entire benefit is to be rolled over or transferred before the end of that financial year.
+Government contrib outions Government contribution In some circumstances, the Australian Government can make certain contributions to your super.
 You do not need to apply for these contributions.
 Provided you have notified us of your Tax File Number (TFN), the ATO will assess your eligibility at the end of each financial year and make the relevant contribution automatically.
 For further details about the government co-contributions and low income super tax offset (LISTO) including eligibility criteria please refer to the ato.gov.au/super.
 Government co- contribution If you are eligible, you may receive from the Government: a co contribution (up to a maximum of \$500) if you are a low to middle-income earner and make a personal (after-tax) contribution to your super.
 If you claim a tax deduction for your personal contribution, you may not be eligible for a government co-contribution.
 If you have more than one super fund and you want your co-contribution paid to a particular one, you will need to nominate your preferred fund.
-If you are now retired and no longer have an eligible super account that will accept the co-contribution, you can request a direct payment from the ATO.
+If you are now retired and no longer have an eligible super account that will accept the co- contribution, you can request a direct payment from the ATO.
 Low-income super tax offset (LISTO) From 1 July 2017, if you are eligible, with an adjusted taxable income of up to \$37,000 you will receive a LISTO payment.
 The LISTO payment will be equal to 15% of the total concessional (pretax) SG and personal contributions for an income per year, capped at \$500.
 If you have reached your preservation age and are retired, you can apply to the ATO to have the LISTO paid to you directly.
 Temporary residents will not qualify for the LISTO.
-For more information about the LISTO rates and thresholds., please refer to the Super caps, rates and thresholds factsheet , which is available on the Secure Online Portal.